Euler sums of generalized hyperharmonic numbers: Main Theorems and their Proof

 By using the definitions of $S(k,m;p)$ and $W_{k,r}(m)$, then combining (2.20) and (2.21), we obtain the following theorem. \begin{thm} For positive integers $r$ and $p\geq r+1$, then the following identities hold:

 \end{thm} From (2.33)-(2.37), we know that the sums $S(2,r;p)$ and $S(3,r;p)$ can be evaluated in terms of harmonic numbers and zeta values whenever $p\geq r+1$.
-As simple example is as follows:
+A simple example is as follows:

 It may also be possible to represent the sums $S\left( {k,m;p} \right)$ for $4\leq k\in \N$ in closed form, this work is currently under investigation.
-It does appear however, that there is a difficulty with the representation of $W_{k,r}(p)$ for $5\leq k\in \N$ in closed form.\\ {\bf Acknowledgments.} The authors would like to thank the anonymous referee for his/her helpful comments, which improve the presentation of the paper.
+It does appear however, that there is a difficulty with the representation of $W_{k,r}(p)$ for $5\leq k\in \N$ in closed form.\\

 { }